dymmond/esmerald/docs/application/settings.md

 3. Imported specific database settings per environment and added the events `on_startup` and `on_shutdown` specific to each.

-!!! note
-    Esmerald supports [Tortoise-ORM](https://tortoise.github.io/) for async SQL databases and therefore has the `init_database` and `stop_database` functionality ready to be used.

 ## Esmerald Settings Module